Anna-Sofia/Picture-Searcher/README.md

 ## 1. API access

-Register yourself to access developer functionalities on https://unsplash.com/join and navigate into the API/Developers section.
+Register yourself to access developer functionalities on https://unsplash.com/join and navigate into the API/Developers section on the page.

 ## 2. Add the client-id